 7. Avoid tension destroyers

 - Don’t overdo backstory.
 Your characters had lives before the story started, and sometimes it is necessary to explain your character’s psychology and even to build tension by informing your readers of some of that history.
-However, too much back story drags the novel to a halt and makes it all too easy to set a book down.
+However, too much backstory may drag your novel to a halt

 - Don’t tell the reader everything.
 Tighten your writing.
 You might have noticed that people in movies and TV shows rarely say goodbye; they just hang up the phone.
 Of course, you wouldn’t do this in real life, but in a movie, it cuts any fat from the scene.
 Books are no different.
-Your reader doesn’t need to have every line of dialogue two characters speak or to know how someone got from one place to another in great detail.
-Stick to the most important information.
+Your reader doesn’t need to have every line of dialogue two characters speak or to know how someone got from one place to another.
+Stick to key information

 - Don’t waste time idling.
-Your story and your tension should always be on the rise.
 The tension might be building quickly or very slowly, but the story should always be moving forward in some way, eliciting questions of ‘what next?’
 Whenever you write a scene, ask yourself ‘what key piece of the whole does this contribute?’